Ted Nugent: Environmentalism

+Foreign policy

+In 2004, while entertaining U.S. troops during the Iraq War, Nugent visited Saddam Hussein's former war room.
+He commented on Iraq, "Our failure has been not to Nagasaki them."
+In addition to Iraq, Nugent has criticized Islamic-run countries as a whole, calling Islam a "voodoo religion" that "believes in world domination".

+While speaking at a rally for Donald Trump in 2023, Nugent shouted in regard to American support of Ukraine in the Russia-Ukraine War, "I want my money back, I didn't authorize any money to Ukraine, to some homosexual weirdo."

 Gun rights

-Nugent is an advocate of the right to bear arms, When interviewed by Texas Monthly editor Evan Smith in season 5 of TexasMonthlyTalks, he said, "I would rather that the [victim of a violent crime] in Massachusetts last month who was taking her daughter to soccer when they were carjacked by a recidivist maggot, who had been in the prison system all his life but was let out again because we feel sorry for him, maybe he had a bad childhood – instead of her being hijacked and murdered, I'd rather she just shot the bastard dead...
+Nugent is an advocate of the right to bear arms, and served on the board of directors of the National Rifle Association (NRA).

+He has said "If it was up to me, if you uttered the word 'gun control,' we'd put you in jail."
+When interviewed by Texas Monthly editor Evan Smith in season 5 of TexasMonthlyTalks, he said, "I would rather that the [victim of a violent crime] in Massachusetts last month who was taking her daughter to soccer when they were carjacked by a recidivist maggot, who had been in the prison system all his life but was let out again because we feel sorry for him, maybe he had a bad childhood – instead of her being hijacked and murdered, I'd rather she just shot the bastard dead...
 But in Massachusetts, somebody decided she can't do that.
 So she's dead.
 I would rather she was alive and the carjacker was dead."